Your shopping cart is empty

 A transfer order must specify this line type & faces instant rejection by your provider if it’s incorrect.
 We are then required to place a fresh order & whilst we can offer this at a reduced price, we would prefer to avoid this for you where possible!

-All lines take 2-3 weeks approx to complete.
+All lines take approximately 2-3 weeks to complete transfer.
 Single lines tend to be at the lower end of this, whilst multi lines tend to be nearer the higher end.

 If your number has additional DDI’s or other associated numbers attached to it, these will usually need to be ported at the same time.
 The cost for each additional number is charged at the usual standard number cost, but is capped at £200 + VAT.
 You’ll need to drop us an email with the additional numbers listed if they aren’t shown on your invoice!